DerwenAI/kglab/docs/learn.md

 <img src="../assets/nouns/concepts.png" alt="concept by Nithinan Tatah from the Noun Project" />

   * [*What's a Knowledge Graph?*](../what/), attempting to get shared definitions in place – for a subject that has been somewhat difficult to define.
-  * [*Concepts*](../concepts/) – exploring the abstractions used in this library, leading to best practices for how to leverage it.
+  * [*Graph Concepts*](../concepts/) – exploring the abstractions used in this library, leading to best practices for how to leverage it.

 See also <https://diataxis.fr/explanation/>